blokks/legacy-docs/docs outline.md

   - Time indicator
   - Note: Don’t forget to disable testflight on production

-## Auto calculate size of acts
-  - Adds modifiers describing the size of the act
-  - Note: Disable this feature for faster rendering

 ## Caching
   - Why is caching enabled
   - Override cache with `?preview` querystring
   - Using CDN to deliver assets

-## Events

 ## Offline support
 As you probably know internet connections can be flaky during events.
 Too many people try to access the internet at one place/